Step 1: Hosting the sound in the app

 - Linear PCM

-You can package the audio data in an aiff, wav, or caf file.
-Then, in Xcode, add the sound file to your project as a nonlocalized resource of the application bundle.
+You can package the audio data in an AIFF, WAV, or CAF file.
+In Xcode, add the sound file to your project as a nonlocalized resource of the application bundle.

 You may use the afconvert tool to convert sounds.
-For example, to convert the 16-bit linear PCM system sound Submarine.aiff to IMA4 audio in a CAF file, use the following command in the Terminal application:
+For example, to convert the 16-bit linear PCM system sound Submarine.aiff to IMA4 audio in a CAF file, use the following command in the terminal:

 1 afconvert /System/Library/Sounds/Submarine.aiff ~/Desktop/sub.caf -d ima4 -f caff -v